Habbie/hello-dns/basic.md

 different 'classes', but the semantics of this were not specified completely and it was not really implemented.
 For now, always set class to 1.

-The query name, type and class are also called 'qname', 'qtype' and 'qclass' respectively.
+The query name, type and class are also called 'QNAME', 'QTYPE' and 'QCLASS' respectively.

 Of specific note is the somewhat unusual way the name 'www.ietf.org' is